cjonesdev/docker-amazonlinux-lamp/README.md

 Creates a LAMP stack image using the official Amazon Linux image for [Docker](http://docker.com)

+* Amazon Linux 2
 * Apache 2.4
-* PHP 7.0
+* PHP 7.3
 * MySQL 5.7
-* MongoDB 3.4
+* MongoDB 4.4

-- http and https (unsigned)
-- remote access for MySQL, MongoDB and Memcached
+- remote access for MySQL and MongoDB

 ## Getting Started

-This container is recommended for development use, to mirror or mimic development of an AWS EC2 instance running Amazon Linux.
+This container is recommended for development use, to mirror or mimic development of an AWS EC2 instance running Amazon Linux 2.

 #### Build Image